FIREPLACE ASHES, 16 GREAT WAYS TO DISPOSE OF THEM

 8. Control humidity in your home

-Wood ash is a desiccant, and in the industrial world, desiccants are used to keep products dry. they can absorb moisture from the air either by physical adsorption or by chemical reaction reducing humidity.
+Wood ash is a desiccant, and in the industrial world, desiccants are used to keep products dry.
+They can absorb moisture from the air either by physical adsorption or by chemical reaction reducing humidity.

 some people have very damp bathrooms so you can place a small tray of ash in a corner and it will help to reduce that moisture.